mozilla/fxa/packages/fxa-auth-server/docs/api.md

 Get the base16 bundle of encrypted `kA|wrapKb`.
 The return value must be decrypted with a key derived from keyFetchToken, and then `wrapKb` must be further decrypted with a key derived from the user's password.

 Since keyFetchToken is single-use, this can only be done once per session.
+Note that the keyFetchToken is consumed regardless of whether the request succeeds or fails.

 ### Request